Oakland Cultural Sites

 RAPID TRANSIT: BART 12th Street/Center Station

-PARKING: plenty of lots spaces and on street nearby
+PARKING: on street and lots nearby

 Museum of African American Technology Science Village

 DESCRIPTION: MAAT features small, but captivating exhibits that promote science education and awareness to youth and adults using principles of Ma’at.
 The Science Village is involved in the collaborative effort with the Department of Energy, National Laboratories of Berkeley, Pacific Gas & Electric, and various photovoltaic equipment manufacturers to address the critical issues surrounding electric energy in California.
+There are also exhibits for National Academy of Engineers, and Sciences , inductees of National Inventor Hall of Fame, National Medalists of Science and National Medalist of Innovation and Technology.

 ADMISSION: donations accepted